andrew/ultimate-awesome/README.md

 - [awesome-science](https://github.com/the-programmers-hangout/awesome-science) - Collection of awesome science related resources.
 - [awesome-vechain](https://github.com/ValhallaVET/awesome-vechain) - Resources for working with the VeChain blockchain.
 - [react-awesome](https://github.com/wellyal/react-awesome) - A set of links of my experience learning react on a real project.
-- [awesome-haze-removal](https://github.com/zengxin1020/awesome-haze-removal) - A collection of awesome resources in haze removal.
 - [awesome-entity-framework-6](https://github.com/zzzprojects/awesome-entity-framework-6) - Awesome EF6 third party-libraries, documentation, and tutorials!.
 - [awesome-4d](https://github.com/4d-depot/awesome-4d) - A curated list of awesome things related to 4D.
 - [awesome-interests](https://github.com/acltc/awesome-interests) - A curated list of awesome introductory programming resources for a variety of specialties within the profession.